K5680/JM/README.md

-"# JamppaMaalla - Mobile Project"
+"# JamppaMaalla - Mobile Project".

 An Android game using libGDX framework